massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 Communication Channels
 ~~~~~~~~~~~~~~~~~~~~~~

-Communication channels are eported following the settings in this method
+Communication channels are exported following the settings in this method

 ::